richardrodgers/mds/admin/README.md

 # Admin Application Module #

 This is a very rudimentary example of an mds _application module_, which is a maven project providing applications that run on an mds kernel.
-In this case, only one application has been implemented, namely the *ContentImport* command-line tool for batch loading content into an instance.
-This tool also offers a very simple means of putting real data into an instance for testing and evaluation.
+In this case, only a few command-line applications have been implemented, namely the *ContentImport* tool for batch loading content into an instance, the *CommunityFiliator* tool for managing community hierarchies, and the *MetadataExporter* tool for exporting metadata registry data.
+These tool offer very simple means of putting or getting real data into an instance for testing and evaluation.

 ## Content Import ##